 You also need to be aware that cats like to mark their territory.
 This could mean that a cat will scratch expensive furniture and stair carpets.
 This can, of course, be mitigated by getting your cat a scratching post.

 Seniors will be more vulnerable to sickness.
-It’s rare that any ill health that affects a cat will be communicable to humans, but it can happen.
+A health problem that affects a cat will rarely be communicable to humans, but it can happen.

 This also means that allergies, or the unwelcome impact of cat elimination, will be magnified.
 It’s crucial to ensure cats and humans will not have an unhealthy influence on each other’s health.